arraypad/each/README.md

 ## Security considerations

 Each is only as secure as data you feed it, so likely not very secure at all.
-Be particularly wary of feeding it files which are writable by other users or files which you have fetched from an untrusted source.
+Be particularly wary of feeding it files which are writable by other users or which you have fetched from an untrusted source.

 ## License